 Limitations

 Trial protocols were not sought for clarifications regarding risk of bias assessments because many included trials in this review were published prior to the establishment of clinical trial registries.
 For this update, we based our selection of primary outcomes on recommendations from the Sedation Consortium on Endpoints and Procedures for Treatment, Education, and Research Recommendations (SCEPTER) about core outcome domains in clinical trials of in procedural sedation.(9) The secondary outcomes we chose to exclude from this update for the review based on these recommendations were: 1) vital signs, based on the fact that they are surrogate outcomes that are likely only important if they lead to clinical outcomes; 2) outcomes related to sedation onset and offset (being duration of sedation, onset of section and offset of sedation); and 3) over-sedation, because this outcome would be more objectively measured by the requirement for sedation reversal which is also an outcome in this review.
 These decisions about the handling of the data, which we made after seeing it, may have introduced bias to the review process.
+An additional limitation is that we were unable to conduct the planned subgroup analyses.
+In particular, elderly patients may be particularly sensitive to the sedative effects of midazolam, so it is unfortunate we were unable to conduct this specific subgroup analysis.
+It should also be noted that an inherent difficulty in evidence syntheses for medications used in procedural sedation is that all procedures differ in intensity and frequency of stimulation, which potentially impacts sedation efficacy.
+Our rationale for pooling results of studies that used different doses of midazolam and also different procedures, was that, presumably, an appropriate dose of midazolam would have been chosen based on the intensity and frequency of stimulation for the procedures.
+That said, factors such as the dosage used and type of procedure performed, could be reasons for the inconsistency in results between studies.
+An alternative approach that could be considered for similar systematic reviews in the future (or updates for this review) would be to only pool results from studies that used the same dosage of midazolam for the same procedures.
+Finally, this review was limited to studies that used a randomized controlled trial design.
+Consideration for the inclusion of studies that used non-randomized designs may be worthwhile for evidence syntheses on the effectiveness of midazolam for sedation before procedures in the future because the total number of studies included in each comparison was relatively small.

 Conclusion